chrsoo/microservices/README.md

 ```
 If you want to deploy the base image you need to configure Maven SCM settings and make sure to change the `docker.namespace` to you Docker Hub account.
 If you are using a private registry you also need to update the `docker.registry` property.

+You Microservices should use Dockerfile along the lines of [Dockerfile.microservice](Dockerfile.microservice) in the root of each Microservice repository branch.

 **(!)
 Note that the example requires Java 8 and Maven 3.5 to run!**

 ## Jenkinsfile